 Hi all, today we release the blog in a slightly unexpected format.
-This time we want to acquaint you with the backstory of how the idea of an AI-based script breakdown platform was born.
-Even the date is not a coincidence: on Christmas Eve we want to share with you an inspiring story that proves dreams do actually come true.
-Our guest today is Egor Dubrovsky, co-founder and CEO of Filmustage.com who wants to share his exciting story with the reader.
+This time, we want to acquaint you with the backstory of how the idea of an AI-based script breakdown platform was born.
+Even the date is not a coincidence: on Christmas Eve, we want to share with you an inspiring story that proves dreams do actually come true.
+Our guest today is Egor Dubrovsky, co-founder and CEO of Filmustage.com, who wants to share his exciting story with readers.
 Enjoy.

 Comics by @nadi_bulochka

 ... and I'm the CEO and co-founder of Filmustage.
 I want to tell the story of how Filmustage was born: how an unlucky accident led to a cool startup that helps a vast number of filmmakers around the world.
 Everything started with the journey to the United States.